logzio/documentation/docs/shipping/aws-cloudformation.md

 It will deploy the following projects:

-- AWS metrics to Logzio (See here the function's repo)[https://github.com/logzio/cloudwatch-metrics-helpers].
+- AWS metrics to Logzio [See here the function's repo](https://github.com/logzio/cloudwatch-metrics-helpers).
-- AWS logs to Logz.io (See here the function's repo)[https://github.com/logzio/cloudwatch-shipper-trigger].
+- AWS logs to Logz.io [See here the function's repo](https://github.com/logzio/cloudwatch-shipper-trigger).